 10. Your father is distant

 Fathers are known to be distant.
 But, in your case, your mother-son enmeshment has likely contributed to it.
-Because you’re so busy catering to your mother, you hardly had any time or energy left to connect with your father.
+Because you’re so busy catering to your mother, you hardly have any time or energy left to connect with your father.

 11. You lack assertiveness

 Your dynamic with your enmeshed mother spills over to how you relate to people in general.
-Since you don’t know who you are and what you want, you find it hard to express and assert yourself.
+Since you don’t know who you are or what you want, you struggle to express and assert yourself.
+You put others’ needs and feelings before your own.
+You become docile and do nothing, even if people take advantage of you, which is exactly the dynamic of your mother-son enmeshment.